 Let’s start with this troubling figure: Nearly one-third of all food produced globally each year is lost or wasted.
 What’s more disturbing?
-That’s enough food to feed more than twice the number of people that go to bed hungry every night.
+That’s enough food to feed nearly twice the number of people that go to bed hungry every night.

 “When food is lost or wasted, all of the natural resources and energy that went into producing, processing, transporting and distributing it are also wasted.
 Packaging accounts for about 10 percent of this energy, but it can play a crucial role in ensuring the other 90 percent is not wasted.”

 Food safety is an inherent part of understanding food loss.
 If dried grains become moldy or cooking oil spoils because of faulty packaging, then it not only adds to food loss, it could make people sick.

 “Of course packaging alone cannot fix the issue,” Manceau continues.
 “But for us at the U.N.
 World Food Programme it can make a very big difference in terms of how much food reaches people in need rather than being wasted and lost along the supply chain.”